bmakinlabi/Angular/NOTES.md

-# 57. Creating and Outputting the Shopping List
+# 58. Adding a Shopping List Edit Section
-- Wow, we're outputting data now of course.
-Using `*ngFor`
-- Seems like I'll have to get to using that a lot in Angular.
-Look forward to it.
--
+- We're using form here, but keep in mind that we're not submitting it to the server yet.
+We'll fill it with more life later.
+We'll learn more about forms in the form section.